nventive/FlutterApplicationTemplate/README.md

 Be mindful of our [Code of Conduct](CODE_OF_CONDUCT.md).

+### Application Template

 To debug the app from within the template, run the following commands:
-1. First, go to the Flutter app directory.
+1. Go to the Flutter app directory.
    ```ps
    cd src/app
    ```